Tommy-2000/cosmos-student-planner-windows/README.md

-# hāmama-planner-windows
+# cosmos-student-planner-windows

 A time management and calendar application for students (Secondary School to University) for Windows 10.

-## Go and achieve more with the Ka Hopena Planner app!
+## Go and achieve more with the Cosmos Student Planner app!

 ![Screenshot]()